trkrichards/CS-Weekly-Status-Report/README.md

   - **Yes — add update** — reveals a text box below the row to fill in.
   - A row with an update is highlighted so it's easy to see what's changed at a glance.
 - **Other / Miscellaneous** — a catch-all for anything that isn't tied to one of the listed active projects.
+- **Lessons Learned for the Week** - what was the best thing that happened this week
 - **Out of Office** — a line per team member for planned time out this week; leave blank if none.
 - **Recognition** — free text, per the report's own rule to recognize at least one teammate each week.
-- **Sign Off** — each of the six names (Kelly, Barry, Tessa, Laura, Andrew, Jan) has a checkbox.
+- **Sign Off** — each of the six names (Barry, Tessa, Laura, Andrew, Jan) has a checkbox.
 Checking it records that person's sign-off with a timestamp.
 The counter above shows how many of 6 have signed.
 - **Download Markdown** — grabs a `.md` snapshot directly from the form, without navigating to `report.html`.
 - **Clear Draft** — wipes the current week's saved data.